Who could have predicted the popularity of kokanee salmon among California anglers?

 Built in 1910 and just 20 miles from Yosemite National Park, Central California’s Bass Lake is one of the oldest and most scenic lakes on our list.

 Spanning 1,170 acres, Bass Lake is—get ready for a shock—also known for its bass fishing.

 But the California Department of Fish & Wildlife has been stocking kokanee in Bass Lake for years, and these silvery salmon have caught on in a big way.

 Trolling with downriggers in the southern end of the lake near the dam is the tactic of choice for many local kokanee enthusiasts.
 There’s a deep area near the dam with a lot of submerged standing timber, and substantial catches routinely come from this area.

 Areas off Fawn Point, Miller’s Landing and the Wishon Boat Ramp are also popular.

-June through August are the peak kokanee fishing months at Bass Lake, with some of the biggest fish coming into the boat in late August and early September before the fish move into spawn mode.
+June through August are the peak kokanee fishing months at Bass Lake, with some of the biggest fish coming into the boat in late August and early September before the fish move fully into spawn mode.